-For academic year 2013-2014, nine graduating seniors completed a writing portfolio in the senior capstone course, English 410.
-Portfolios were complete, though certain artifacts were missing (Journalism, Artifact 3) or looked significantly different based on when students took a course and/or with whom they studied (i.e. Core Artifact 2).
-The portfolios were reviewed by the three English Department faculty (including the department Chair) using the rubrics for evaluation of each artifact.
+For academic year 2016-17, eight graduating seniors completed a writing portfolio in the senior capstone course, English 410.
+Formal annotations and journalism research have been formalized and show improvements in the assessment over the last two years.
+The portfolios were reviewed by the two English Department faculty (including the department Chair) using the rubrics for evaluation of each artifact.

-Overall, student performance was rated in the borderline GREEN/YELLOW range, with composite scores of 2.78 for Artifact 1 (a personal writing theory or statement of poetics), 2 for Artifact 2.44 (writing theory research), and 2.55 for Artifact 3 (annotations of writing samples).
-Artifacts 2 and 3 saw the most significant movement from the previous year.
-Recommendations from previous assessment reports in the major have indicated a need for greater clarity for students in preparing annotations and revisions statements about their work.
-The increase in these scores reflects an improved clarity about the artifacts and skills, improved methods of instructions in the portfolio class and in the 200 & 300-level courses.
-Still, at least one reviewer called for more practice (and artifacts) in annotation.
+Overall, student performance was rated in the GREEN range, with composite scores of 2.68 for Artifact 1 (a personal writing theory or statement of poetics), 2.53 for Artifact 2 (writing theory research), and 2.88 for Artifact 3 (annotations of writing samples).
+Artifact 3 saw significant movement from the previous year for the third year in a row, a testament to quality instruction and consistency in the Applied Writing Course.
+Recommendations from previous assessment reports in the major indicated a need for greater clarity for students in preparing annotations and revisions statements about their work.
+The increase in these scores over the past two years reflects an improved clarity about the artifacts and skills, improved methods of instructions in the portfolio class and in the 200 & 300-level courses.

-We are especially proud to see students self-identifying and producing work of a high quality in more than one concentration.
-Two of the nine portfolios (and their accompanying statements and reflections) show a hybridized sense of their writing, the types of work they produce, and the professional opportunities available to them.
-For a second year in a row, we have two students identifying overtly as writers in multiple genres/modes.
-(For the purpose of assessment in 2013-14, those two students were assessed as Journalism majors)
+Students continue to self-identify and produce work of a high quality in more than one concentration.
+A majority of the students included work in their portfolios from more than one concentration.
+Five of the eight portfolios (and the accompanying statement and reflection) shows a hybridized sense of the students' writing, the types of work they produce, and the professional opportunities available to them.
+For a fifth year in a row, we have students identifying overtly as writers in multiple genres/modes.
+This year in particular, we have students with a strong emphasis in journalism (4) blending their work and their energies with other concentrations.
+For the second year in a row, we have two students with Professional Writing concentration.